 Raise – Raise an arm to signal for help.
 If possible shout to shore for help.

-Rescue – Float and a for assistance.
+Rescue – Float and wait for assistance.
 Do not panic, people drown in rips because they panic.
-Obey directions from the lifeguard If you think you are able to swim in, swim parallel to the beach until out of the effects of the rip and then make your way to shore.
+Obey directions from the lifeguard.
+If you think you are able to swim in, swim parallel to the beach until out of the effects of the rip and then make your way to shore.

 Red and Yellow Flags.
 Indicate the area patrolled by lifeguards, that is safe for swimming and bodyboards.